-False Rise in Australian Market: Is this the Calm Before the Storm?
+False Market Rise Is this the Calm before the Storm?

 Weeks of speculation and heavy sell offs in the Australian share market has seen the All Ordinaries Index down as much as 7 per cent from its all-time high of 6,958 points.
 Although in one of the biggest weeks since reporting season commenced, the Australian market has risen over 1.50 per cent last week.